arenasys/sd-tagging-helper/README.md

 ```

 ### Workings
-Operates on a folder of input images, each image can optionally have a tag file:
+Operates on a folder of input images.
+Each image can optionally have an associated tag file.
 ```
-img0000.png
+GIVEN img0000.png
-WITH img0000.txt OR img0000.png.txt
+LOOKS FOR img0000.txt
+LOOKS FOR img0000.png.txt
+LOOKS FOR img0000.png.json
 ```
-The txt file should contain comma seperated tags.
+A txt file is expected to contain comma seperated tags.
+The json file is expected to be a gallery-dl metadata file.
-These inputs are left untouched, all changes made are saved into the metadata folder as json files.
+The input folder/files are left untouched, all changes made are saved into the metadata folder as json files.
 So changes are persistant but also no data loss is possible.

+There are two modes of cropping, you can freely change between them with `T`.
+Red indicates some metadata changes have not been saved yet, enabling you to revert to the last save with `R`.
+Metadata is saved automatically when changing modes or changing image.
+Press the save button or `F` to save manually.
+To fully reset back to the original input state, right click the reset button to show the option.

 When ready the inputs can be packaged into the output folder, in this folder the images will be cropped/resized and the modified tags written.
 The two modes of packaging are: